Best Things to Do In Sorrento With Kids

 Traveller Tip

-Book your museum days on the first Sunday of every month, as it is possible to visit museums for free.
-This is done in many museums throughout Italy.
+Book your museum visits for the first Sunday of each month, as many museums offer free admission on that day.
+This is the case for many museums throughout Italy.

-6. Prams won't be your best ally in Sorrento
+6. Baby carriages will not be your best ally in Sorrento

-7. Protect them from the sun if you're travelling in summer
+7. Protect them from the sun if you are travelling in summer

 Book an excursion to the Amalfi Coast